pycom/pydocs/content/gettingstarted/troubleshooting-guide.md

 Always provide these details when asking for help.
 This helps us understand your setup and save time.

 * Run `os.uname()` on your module to get the version numbers
-* Your module’s type & version (e.g. FiPy 1.0)
+* Your module's type & version (e.g. FiPy 1.0)
 * Any shields, or devices connected (e.g. Pytrack, Extension Board 3.0 with “x" sensor)
-* Your Operating System’s version
+* Your Operating System's version
 * Pymakr version
 * Atom / VSCode version
 * Have you looked at our [documentation](https://docs.pycom.io) and similar issues on the [forum](https://forum.pycom.io)?